nathanlogie/neuro_arcade/docs/score_pipeline.md

 One way that this data can be sent in is through the site's API.
 This is generally intended to be used for sending of results as soon as a play of the game finishes.
-For example, example, a game may be hosted for human players on external website with results immediately being sent to the API on completion.
+For example, a game may be hosted for human players on external website with results immediately being sent to the API on completion.
 These results may be anonymous, or may be linked to a player through the site's authentication system.